L3ad Solutions

 I Built a Chatbot.
 It Saved Me 8 Hours a Week.Then I Stopped Using It.

 I've since rebuilt my approach.
-Now I use AI to handle the stuff that genuinely repeats: follow-up emails, content outlines, proposal templates.
-Our AI automation services focus on this exact problem—finding where AI actually saves hours versus where it just creates a false sense of progress.
+Now I use AI for the stuff that genuinely repeats: follow-up emails, content outlines, proposal templates.

 Takeaway

-Worth trying: Map your next 5 customer interactions.
-Write down which parts made you feel rushed or bored.
+Map your next five customer interactions and note which parts made you feel rushed or bored.
 That's where AI belongs.
-Skip the rest.
+Skip the parts clients actually want a human for.
+Automating a problem you don't have just adds a tool without saving a minute.

 chatgpt for small business owners guide